akmadian/AlexaComp/README.md

 AlexaComp **_does_** collect some information about users.
 However, it only collects enough to make the skill work.
 The data that is gathered is anonymized, and never sold.
 See the [AlexaComp privacy policy][2] for more information.

+##### Unstable Client Builds
+If you want to see the latest builds, check [this Google Drive folder][9].
+<br>There are a couple suffixes after the version number you should be aware of.
+ - If there is a `WA`, that means that that installer should work with ASUS AuraSync devices.
+ - If there is a `T`, that means that that installer will not open the gui, and will close when a key is pressed after loading.
+ - If there is a `C`, that means that that installer will open with a console window, and the GUI.
+No `C` is just GUI.
 ___
 ###### Hardware monitoring package made by [openhardwaremonitor][3]
 ###### RGB Lighting package made by [RGB.NET][4]